Frank-W-B/UAV_delivery_project/README.md

 Two dataframes were created: one for delivery addresses and the other for no-fly zones.
 As UAVs (a.k.a. drones) should not fly higher than 500' per the FAA, many skyscrapers obstruct the flight path and therefore count as no-fly zones for this analysis.
 Radii for the no-fly zones were based on the
-[FAA's "No Drone Zone" documentation.](https://www.faa.gov/uas/resources/community_engagement/no_drone_zone/) Areas qualifying as no-fly zones and their assumed no-fly radius were estimated conservatively.
+[FAA's "No Drone Zone" documentation.](https://www.faa.gov/uas/resources/community_engagement/no_drone_zone/) Areas qualifying as no-fly zones and their assumed no-fly radii were estimated conservatively.

 ## Pathing
 UAV (drone) package deliveries were assumed to originate from the UPS Freight facility